Skip to content

 Key Designs

-• Mechanism: When the input is a directory, a file listing is returned; when the input is a file without a selector, small files return their full content while large files return a structural summary (top-level entity signatures and scope names); when a selector \(\sigma\) is provided, the matching entity node is located in the AST and its complete implementation is returned.
-Selectors support both unscoped (e.g., load) and scoped (e.g., User.load) forms, resolved via deterministic name-based fuzzy matching.
+Traditional file reading faces a dilemma in "how much to read"—loading the entire file introduces excessive irrelevant context, while truncating by line numbers often cuts functions in half. readCode implements three-tier navigation from coarse to fine: when the input is a directory, it returns a file list; when the input is a file without a selector, it returns the full text for small files and a structural summary (top-level entity signatures and scope names) for large files; once a selector \(\sigma\) is provided, it locates the matching entity node in the AST and returns its complete implementation code.
+Selectors support both scopeless (e.g., load) and scoped (e.g., User.load) forms, resolved via deterministic name-based fuzzy matching.
+Since the returned content is always a complete syntax unit, the agent is neither submerged in irrelevant code nor reliant on fragile line numbers.

 Loss & Training

-CodeStruct does not involve model training—it is a tool interface applied at inference time.
-Exposed as a standard tool via the MCP protocol, it integrates directly with any LLM without modification.
+CodeStruct does not involve model training—it is an inference-time tool interface.
+Exposed as standard tools through the MCP protocol, it can be directly integrated with any LLM.

 Key Experimental Results